- Harbour Centre 7170

 - Social Change

-Elizabeth Cooper is a social anthropologist interested in poverty, international development, HIV/AIDS, citizenship, popular protests, and political economy.
+Elizabeth Cooper is a social anthropologist interested in violence, international development, HIV/AIDS, citizenship, popular protests, and political economy.
 She has been conducting research in East Africa, and primarily Kenya, since 2003.
 Most of her research focuses predominantly on the experiences of children and young people.

 Elizabeth has previously conducted research concerning the lives of children and young people in refugee camps in Kenya and Uganda for the United Nations High Commissioner for Refugees and CARE International, as well as research about women’s poverty and inheritance rights in Ghana, Mozambique, Rwanda, Uganda, and Kenya for the Overseas Development Institute.
 In her early career, Elizabeth worked as a political assistant to Canada’s Minister of the Environment and as the public affairs officer for the Canadian Embassy and Canadian International Development Agency in Hanoi, Vietnam.